-At some stage of the job interview, your interviewer will probably ask you for email references.
-References are extremely important because they give a potential employer insight into the kind of employee you would be.
+During the final stages of your job offer, your potential employer will ask you for email references.
+References are extremely important because they give them insight into the kind of employee you would be.

 Your success at your previous job and your ability to impress your colleagues is a clear pointer to how well you’ll perform in the future.
 Your future employer would most likely ask your references for their insight.
 Hence, this isn’t something you can avoid.